 Disturbance-driven heterogeneity is important to maintain rangelands in the northern Great Plains that evolved with disturbances such as fire and grazing (Bowman et al., 2009; Kay, 1998).
-The response of herbage production to these disturbances may be decreased growth, equal growth or increased growth.
-We hope this study will help us understand how cumulative forage growth is affected by different levels of grazing intervals in a patch-burn grazing system.
+The response of herbage production to these disturbances may be decreased growth, equal growth or increased growth of graminoids and forbs.